YuriSizuku/demo-SdlFramework/README.md

 **gl_object3d.hpp**

-`CObject3DGL`: contains vao, vbo, ebo, textures and shaders for each layer
+`CMeshGL`: contains vao, vbo, ebo, textures and shaders for each layer

+`CObject3DGL`:  a 3D object for gl rendering, manage multi meshes

 `CPlaneGL`: a rectangle unit plane in XOY